Chapter 2 : The Fool On the Hill

-“Again, I could be mistaken, but I believe the dates on the headstones would use the Hebrew calendar.
-Those numbers are years.”
+“Again, I could be mistaken, but I believe the dates on the headstones would use the Hebrew calendar, which would mean those numbers are years.”

 “It is just a little further south to the depot.
 The new Muggle Underground can be a bit crowded.
-I hope you don't mind.”
+I hope you do not mind.”
 He inclined his head in apology.

 Rolf was decidedly frightened of a place a that a resident of New Delhi considered “a bit crowded”, nonetheless he consented to go, and prepared for what he tried to convince himself was an irrational fear.
 Once he was situated in the middle that claustrophobic car, finding it difficult to breathe, however, he couldn't help but feel that his anxiety had been justified.
 He closed his eyes and pictured the quiet trees back home on the nature reserve for the duration of the ride.

 Back on street level Kanwal lead them around the first corner they came to.
 At the end of the street a group of men in stiff tan uniforms stood in a line in front of a thin bearded man in a turban.
 The man stepped forward protectively over several baskets of fruit.
 Kanwal quickened his pace until he was nearly trotting.